Can a Low Battery Affect Your Blood Sugar Readings?

 One of these situations is when the device’s battery is low.

-Diabetes patients want to know about the possibility of getting inaccurate blood sugar readings due to a meter’s low batteries.
+Diabetes patients want to know the possibility of getting inaccurate blood sugar readings due to a meter’s low batteries.
 To answer this question, we examined the unique experiences of other people before compiling an extensive result for it.
 This article explains what we found out.

 Why is accurate blood glucose level measurement essential?